I’m dreaming of a white Christmas.

 In 28 years I only ever remember having two green truly Christmases here in Ottawa (and they sucked).
 Thankfully, being the coldest capital city in the world, we normally have at least a little blanket of snow for the holiday season.
 Part of what makes Christmas in Ottawa so special is that there is so much going in this time of year.
 Santa Claus parades (Santa does live in Canada, just so you know), sleigh rides, Christmas craft fairs and more start in late November and run up until Christmas.
 Ottawa also takes part in Christmas Lights Across Canada, where the downtown core gets absolutely covered in twinkling fairy lights.
 And, not too far away, Upper Canada Village runs their Alight at Night program which involves half a million lights, a life size gingerbread house, sleigh rides, and more.

 My favourite Ottawa holiday traditions include having holiday tea at the Fairmont Chateau Laurier, visiting Taffy lane; a residential street that goes crazy with lights and decorations, and of course wandering downtown to see it all lit up in the evening.
 As someone who absolutely adores the Christmas season, I couldn’t ask for a better city to spend it in.
+I may be biased, but I think it’s the best place to exprience a white Christmas in Canada.

 Looking for a magical hotel to spend Christmas in Ottawa?
 Try the Fairmont Chateau Laurier.